 On the other hand, if employees witness senior-level buy-in, they’re more likely to take such initiatives seriously.

 This is especially important when it comes to employees with a high “social dominance orientation”.
 These individuals tend to be more resistant to diversity training, but they’re more likely to participate if there’s endorsement from an authority figure.

 How do you plan and execute a diversity and inclusion initiative?

 Planning and executing a diversity and inclusion initiative is not an overnight process.

 This is especially true if your organization is starting from scratch.

-Before you can implement any training, programs, or workshops, you need to undergo a data-gathering mission to understand where your company stands, where the main issues are, and where your team should focus its efforts.
+Before you can implement any training for employees, you need to undergo a data-gathering mission to understand where your company stands, where the main issues are, and where your team should focus its efforts.

 The Society for Human Resources Management outlines specific steps companies should take to develop a diversity and inclusion initiative.